 The scene changes to Ray down in the square who is approached by a family of three very large Americans who virtually stand on top of Ray without a clue as to who Ray is and begin to ask him if he has been to the top of tower.
 Again, Ray snidely responds that no he bleeping has not.
 The Americans are shocked and ask him why he doesn't want to go?
 Ray says he just doesn't want to and they shouldn't either (clearly because of their size though Ray doesn't come out and say it - yet).
-This back and forth exchange goes on with the Americans clearly wondering if Ray is saying what they think he's saying until Ray blurts out that they shouldn't go up because they're a bunch of bleeping elephants to which the father explodes and haplessly tries to chase Ray in one of the movies funniest scenes with Ray simply running in small circles dodging the American who can barely catch his breath after five seconds.
-The father gives up, the mother and daughter call Ray nasty names and they head off to go up the tower meeting an oblivious Ken coming out the door who innocently advises the large family to watch out for the narrow stairs only to be called a bleeping a-hole by the daughter.
+This back and forth exchange goes on with the Americans clearly wondering if Ray is saying what they think he's saying until Ray blurts out that they shouldn't go up because they're a bunch of bleeping elephants.
+The father explodes and haplessly tries to chase Ray, with Ray simply running in small circles dodging the American who can barely catch his breath after five seconds.
+The father gives up, the mother and daughter call Ray nasty names and they head off to go up the tower, meeting an oblivious Ken coming out the door who innocently advises the large family to watch out for the narrow stairs only to be called a bleeping a-hole by the daughter.
 Ray shrugs to a stunned Ken as if he has no idea why the Americans are so upset.

 That evening Ray and Ken happen upon a movie being filmed on the city streets.
-Much to Rays utter amusement the movie includes a dwarf to which Ray exclaims "Holy Shit they're filming a movie about bleeping midgets!"
-(No one person, group, nationality, age, race, religion, etc is left unscathed in this movie so the politically correct set should be prepared).
-While watching the filming of the movie Ray catches sight of Chloe (Clemence Poesy) and is in awe of her and also mistakenly believes her to be a celebrity when in fact it turns out she is far from it.
+Much to Ray's utter amusement the movie includes a dwarf to which Ray exclaims "Holy shit, they're filming a movie about bleeping midgets!"
+While watching the filming of the movie, Ray catches sight of Chloe (Clemence Poesy) and is in awe of her and also mistakenly believes her to be a celebrity when in fact it turns out she is far from it.
 Rays stays to watch the filming and Ken goes back to the hotel room to see if Harry called.
 Ray sneaks on to the movie set and gets a cup of coffee from the food area behind Chloe who is helping herself as well.
 They have a little flirtatious exchange including discussion about midgets whom Chloe explains prefer to be called dwarves.
-Ray and the Dwarf, Jimmy, are introduced and Ray's amazement at Jimmy is obvious and totally irreverent.
-Chloe and Ray continue to talk resulting in Ray asking Chloe out for dinner the next night to which the audience thinks she has refused but instead she walks away dropping a calling card over her head much to Ray's delight.
+Ray and the dwarf, Jimmy, are introduced and Ray's amazement at Jimmy is obvious and totally irreverent.
+Chloe and Ray continue to talk resulting in Ray asking Chloe out for dinner the next night.
+Chloe walks away, dropping a calling card over her head much to Ray's delight.

 The train pulls out; Ken has made his decision and goes back to the hotel to tell Harry who is not pleased.
 Ken tells Harry to meet him in the square when he gets to Bruges knowing that Harry will come for him.
-Meanwhile on the train, Ray is at least getting the hell out of Bruges when a steward approaches Ray and in yet another funny scene accuses Ray of "heeting the Canadian".
+Meanwhile on the train, Ray is at least getting the hell out of Bruges when a steward approaches Ray and accuses Ray of "heeting the Canadian".
 Ray has no idea what this guy is talking about when the anti-smoker from the restaurant appears and fingers Ray as the guy who attacked him.
 Apparently the anti-smoker was not an American but just a jerk Canadian.
-(Redeeming some of the anti-Americanism since it's obvious now we haven't cornered the market on being assholes.)
 Ray is taken off the train and to jail... back in Bruges.
 Chloe bails Ray out and they wander over to the city center where they have a beer, Ray is unaware that Harry has now arrived from London and headed for the same square to meet Ken.
-First Harry goes to the gun contacts house where the guy goes on about the alcoves again to Harry and where lo and behold the contact happens to be the uncle of Erik who is also there licking his wounds.
+First Harry goes to the gun contact's house where the guy goes on about the alcoves again to Harry and lo and behold the contact happens to be the uncle of Erik who is also there licking his wounds.
 We learn Erik was permanently blinded by the blank and wants Ray dead.
-Harry engages in a menacingly funny exchange where he puts the blame for the blindness squarely on Erik's own shoulders because he got shot by a blank from his own gun that he used in a half-assed robbery in which he held the gun to another man's head.
+Harry engages in an exchange where he puts the blame for the blindness squarely on Erik's own shoulders because he got shot by a blank from his own gun that he used in a half-assed robbery in which he held the gun to another man's head.
 To Harry, Erik got what he deserved and Erik is left speechless and red-faced.
 Back to Ray and Chloe who are drinking a beer at an outside cafe when Jimmy appears and invites them to watch the movie being filmed elsewhere.
 They decline but not before getting in one last laugh at the midget dressed in a school boy's uniform with a little cap on his head.

 Harry has now caught up with Ken at the square and knowing that Harry will kill him, Ken asks that they at least go to the tower to get it over with.
 On their way they walk right past a kissing Chloe and Ray and no one sees the other.
 Harry and Ken approach the guard/cashier (the same guy from the beginning) who says the tower is closed because some American had a heart attack while climbing the steps the day before.
 Harry asks the guy to do him this one favor and the guard pulls the same shtick and pointing his finger squarely in the middle of (and on!)
 Harry's forehead taps out that "the tower is closed!
 Got it?!
 Ken knows this will not go over well with Harry and walks onward while in the shadows we see Harry beat the crap out of the guard.
 Harry and Ken then ascend the tower and upon reaching the top they each marvel at the beautiful view.
 To Harry's surprise, Ken gives up his gun, he says he will not fight.
 He says he has too much respect for Harry and owes him too much to fight anymore.
 He goes on about this until we think Harry is just going to shoot him when then Harry throws up his arms saying now he can't shoot Ken after the nice things he just said.
 Frustrated, Harry tries to explain to Ken why it is Ray has to be killed.
 Harry thinks Ray should have killed himself the minute he realized he'd killed the boy, that's what Harry would have done (important).
 Ken defends Ray saying he can be redeemed and what does it matter it's done, Ray's gone and no one knows where he's going.
 At this point Harry shoots Ken in the thigh (not a mortal wound) saying he couldn't just let Ken get away with letting Ray go.
 Everything seems to be resolved, Harry is carefully helping Ken down all of the stairs one narrow step at a time when Erik sees Chloe and Ray and they ask him to join them, but he walks away.